-Your class meets in person, 3 times per week.
+Your class meets in-person, 3 times per week.
 Being prepared before class is an important part of the learning process.
 As noted above, there are weekly assignments that will help you with being ready for the material presented during the lecture.
-In-person class sessions will give you time to work on activities, discuss concepts, and ask questions.
-Class participation is always linked to success, and is strongly encouraged.
+In-person class sessions will be used to give you time to work on activities, discuss concepts, and ask questions.
+Each year class participation is strongly linked to success, and is strongly encouraged.
 "Active learning" activities during class have been carefully chosen to help you discover and master the more difficult areas of content with which students in past semesters have struggled.
-Class activities work best if done in groups of 2 or 3 people.
-Often it is during these group activities where you become aware of and begin to understand the things that first confuse you.
+The activities work best if done in groups of 2 or 3 people.
+Often it is during these group activities where you become aware of the things that confuse you.